Killeen to get 11 new houses

-There were 11 permits issued for the construction of new single-family residences, worth a combined total of $2.05 million.
-Contractors Precision Value Homes and Allstar Homes will each build four new houses, Saratoga Homes will build two new houses and JWC Inc. DBA J. Clark Homes will build the final house.
+There were 11 permits issued for the construction of new single-family residences, worth a combined total of $591,770.
+Contractors Carothers Homes will build seven new houses, D.R.
+Horton will build two new houses, and both Precision Value Homes and Carolina Carports Inc. will each build one home.

 The Best Little Floorhouse in Texas